opencog/atomspace/opencog/persist/sql/README.md

  * Reading always blocks: if the user asks for an atom, the call will not return to the user until the atom is available.
 At this time, pre-fetch has not been implemented.
 But that's because pre-fetch is
-easy: the user can do it in thier own thread :-)
+easy: the user can do it in their own thread :-)

 Install, Setup and Usage HOWTO